-Decommissioning Obligation Cost Evaluation (Decommissioning Plan), a draft of which will be appended to the decommissioning be required.
+The Application will also detail in tabular format the performance standards and criteria that will be applied should decommissioning be required.
 The current trend in the wind energy industry has been to replace or "re-power" older wind energy projects by upgrading existing equipment with newer, more efficient turbines.
 Performance criteria applicable to decommissioning would also be applicable to re-powering.